clorisczy/property/README.md

 - Floor damage: One section of the floor is damaged — when we step on it, it makes a loud creaking noise, which is very concerning and could indicate a structural problem.

-- Sensor light: The sensor light in the closet of the fourth-floor bedroom has been broken since we moved in.
-It has been on 24 hours a day without turning off.
-I reported this issue to the landlord, and he finally replied to me.
-However, he told me not to message him directly and asked me to contact his agent instead.
-I then informed the agent and asked him to send someone to fix it.
-He said “okay,” but after that, I never heard back — no one came to repair it, and there has been no further communication.
-This light has been on constantly, which seriously affects my rest.
+- Sensor light: On October 31, 2025, I reported that the sensor light in the fourth-floor bedroom wardrobe has been constantly on.
+I sent messages to both the landlord and the agent.
+The landlord replied only once, telling me not to message him again.
+The agent said they would help me fix the issue, but they have been delaying it and have not taken any action.
+I sent several follow-up messages, but they only replied to one of them.
+The bedroom light has been on all the time, which not only wastes electricity but also seriously affects my sleep.
+I’ve been struggling with severe insomnia for a long time — I often can’t fall asleep until 5 or 6 a.m.
+Because of this light, I have to cover it with paper just to block the brightness.
+It’s having a serious impact on my health and weakening my immune system.
+We’ve been very good tenants and never bother the landlord unnecessarily.
+We always try to solve small issues on our own.
+However, the landlord’s attitude has been extremely poor.
+He refuses to take responsibility and even lied to us — first saying he was abroad and couldn’t respond, then saying he would come to fix the issue, but later claiming he couldn’t come and could only use Zoom instead.
+In fact, the only direct message we ever received from the landlord was the one telling us not to contact him; all other communication has been relayed through his agent.
   > [Google Drive] (https://drive.google.com/drive/folders/1uNgzZnMci8yx0zuxeloNLzlJ51-fjPCz, "The chat with the agent and the landlord about the broken sensor light in the closet of the fourth-floor bedroom")
+  > [Google Drive] (https://drive.google.com/drive/folders/124MI_mifczwraK39-yxdYhnd2X8-xw6Z, "The chat with the agent about the light")

 ***More importantly, the landlord collected a three-month security deposit from us, which is also a violation of the law.***